ZadenMaestas/DeviceSync/README.md

 ## Your clipboard for the modern world
 ### Available at https://theprotondev.github.io/DeviceSyncApp/

+## About
+##### DeviceSync is an application made by TheProtonDev which aims to provide the userbase with a cross platform, synchronized clipboard that can be extended to their desires if the user is knowledgeable enough

 --------------------
 ## Theming System
 (Coming Soon: On Site Theme Designer)